 After checking the outside of the building, the employee should unlock the front door, enter, and lock it from inside before turning off the alarm system.
 The second opening employee (where applicable) should wait safely in their car and watch as the first employee enters the building.

 Once the first employee has disarmed the alarm system, he or she can return to the front door and signal for the waiting employee to come inside.
 Once inside the store and before opening the safe, the employees should put on their remote panic buttons (where applicable) and walk through the building to ensure there was no overnight entry.

 Upon closing the store, a similar procedure should be followed.
 Employee one should wait in the store while the other closing employee (where applicable) goes to his or her vehicle.
 Once employee two is safely inside his or her car, employee one can activate the alarm system and exit the building.

-Remember, you can mitigate the risk of a robbery during store openings or closings by being aware of your surroundings and following basic loss prevention procedures.
-Use good judgment every day, and be aware of suspicious cars or people in and around your store.
-Do not hesitate to call police about any suspicious situation.
+Remember, you can mitigate the risk of a robbery during store openings or closings by being aware of your surroundings and following necessary loss prevention procedures.
+Use good judgment every day, and be mindful of suspicious cars or people in and around your store.
+Do not hesitate to call police about an irregular situation.
 Be alert and be safe.